djs55/filesystem-benchmarks/npm-react-start/README.md

 The output is in .csv format:
 ```
 # npx create-react-app => npm start benchmark
-# app has been bootstrapped
+# app has been installed
 # iteration, time/seconds
 #
 # > my-app@0.1.0 start /volume/my-app